Jewish community hustings 2024: London does democracy

 Rounding up

 Khan had more supporters in the house than Hall.
 In his opening statement, he expressed his gratitude as “a practising Muslim” for the “warmth” he has always felt from Jewish Londoners which he said “sends a powerful message to the world about our city”.
-And he scored a big early hit by announcing TfL will be extending the 210 bus route to provide a direct, single-decker link between Stamford and Golders Green, home areas to London’s largest Orthodox Jewish communities, answering a long-standing request.
+And he scored a big early hit by announcing TfL will be extending the 210 bus route to provide a direct, single-decker link between Stamford Hill and Golders Green, home areas to London’s largest Orthodox Jewish communities, answering a long-standing request.

 His supporters greatly enjoyed his jokes at Hall’s expense, especially when he brought up the strange case of the Tube pickpocketing that never was.
 Hall, in what felt like a schooled line, accused him making a personal attack – as if she and her party at national level haven’t been directing attacks on Khan as an individual for months on end.